pingleware/bestbooks/packages/bestbooks-auditor/README.md

     - Fixed and Intangible Assets

-    - Prepaif Expenses and Deferred Charges
+    - Prepaid Expenses and Deferred Charges

-    - Details o Transactions
+    - Details and Transactions

     - Long Term Liabilities and Stockholder Equity